Ditti4/algebrafx/README.md

 **Note**: I'm only going to add stuff *I* made.
 Programs made by other people won't be uploaded here (unless someone messages me to add their program).

 **Another note**: most of this will be in German.
 I will create folders for each program and attach some tag for the language though.

+**One more (hopefully) final note**: first, these programs come without any warranty.
+I'm not responsible for any data loss, failed test or dead pets.
+Secondly, these programs will look broken on your PC (or any other device) with the default font.
+You will need a special font supplied by FX-INTERFACE PROFESSIONAL (which I can't link here because I can't find the link) to properly see all the symbols.
+I can't fix this and I'm sorry for this but you need this program anyway if you want to transfer the files to your calculator.